 Generally gout starts in one place and spreads over time to other places as the condition progresses.
 Attacking multiple places at once normally occurs later when nothing is done to control UA levels earlier.

 Gout Without High Uric Acid – Maybe Pseudogout

 Is it possible to have gout without the hyperuricemia?

 Hyperuricemia causes gout over time.
-The most similar pain condition to gout without high UA levels is pseudogout which is a build up of calcium instead.
+The most similar pain condition to gout without high uric acid levels is pseudogout which is a build up of calcium instead.
 However, I would not trust a prick test to give you an indication of your UA levels.
 You should have a blood test followed by another blood test 2 weeks later or so to get an idea of your UA levels.
 It is not uncommon to find low UA levels whilst you are in this midst of an attack either.

 Or are the crystals going straight to my joints for whatever reason.

 I am not too sure I understand this question but crystals will accumulate in joints over time.
 It is when these crystals break away from joints that the immune system reacts and causes you the pain you feel.